A Cocktail Party Social Experiment

 Although that’s not yet a reality, the host does solicit private bookings, and the social experiment returns to Chelsea Music Hall on February 17th, with a new set of party guests and a different specialty cocktail to make you feel welcome.

-Andrew Andrews attended A Cocktail Party Social Experiment at Chelsea Music Hall in New York on Monday, January 20, 2020 @ 7:00pm to write this review.
+Andrew Andrews attended A Cocktail Party Social Experiment at Chelsea Music Hall in Manhattan on Monday, January 20, 2020 @ 7:00pm to write this review.